 So, we are looking for ideas…..

-- That are based on a technical idea or innovation.
+- That are based on a novel technical idea.

 - That would deliver a social or environmental benefit.

 The fund offers grants ranging from £250 to £5k.
-Once the fund’s allocation for the year has been used, it will be closed for applications until the following year.
+Once the fund’s allocation has been used, it will be closed for applications until the funding pot has refilled.
+It is not our normal practice to provide part funding to larger projects.

 Applicants must be resident in the UK.